..

 I had done all the recommended vaccines except hepatitis B (I hadn't time in the vaccination calendar, I'll do it next time).

-So the compulsory vaccines in France: MMR, DT polio (updated) plus rabies, typhoid, hepatitis A.
+So, mandatory vaccines in France: MMR, DT polio (booster) plus rabies, typhoid, hepatitis A.

 What documents did you have with you?

-Passport, vaccination card, I had also taken passport photos in advance for the border permits (which finally, due to lack of time, I didn't ask for) and two copies of my passport (in Tajikistan I was asked for one which I had to leave with an officer at a police checkpoint).
+Passport, vaccination card, I had also taken passport photos in advance for the border permits (which finally, due to lack of time, I didn't ask for) and two copies of my passport (in Tajikistan I was asked for one, which I had to leave behind during a check.

 What maps do you use to find your way around Kyrgyzstan?

-So that's a bit of a grey area.
-I had the Gizi map as a paper map but it was just useful as an overview and for the main routes.
-The scale is way too big, there is no precision, some tracks indicated cannot be found, others are not on the map...
+So that's a bit of a downside.
+I had the Gizi map on paper , but it was only useful for getting an overview and major routes.
+The scale is much too large, there is no detail, some trails are marked can't be found, others that aren't on the map...

 Finally, OpenStreetMap (participatory digital mapping) was the most useful to me.
 I use the Locus Map app which allows me to make my tracks, to import them (very practical!) and which manages the difference in altitude (I can graphically visualize the routes, which is very useful when cycling!)
 Therefore it was mainly via my telephone that I travelled, even though I always took a look at the paper map to get an overall view.